-THE SERVER INTERFACE
+5. THE SERVER INTERFACE

-As described above, our quest generator produces a single XML document for each quest, which must then be loaded onto a game server.
+As described above, our quest generator produces a single XML document for each quest, which document must then be loaded onto the game server.
 We implemented a Java quest importer (see Figure 4) that processes these XML documents and, based on the information inside, either adds or removes a quest from the server.
-This application creates the runtime scripts based on the XML elements and updates the game server database.
-These operations are obviously gamedependent, but the principle is common to all MMORPG engines: The quest generator must communicate quests to the server using some combination of flat files or databases.
-Our XML format can in principle be easily extended to other forms of data storage used by a game.
-Notice that although the generator supplies the structure of the quest, some input is required from a human designer to customize things such as NPC dialog and the names of NPCs and items.
+This application creates the run-time scripts based on the XML elements and updates the game server database.
+These operations are obviously game-dependent, but the principle is common to all MMORPG engines: The quest generator must communicate quests to the server using some combination of flat files or databases.
+Our XML format can in principle be eas-